 Goodwill represents the excess of cost over the fair market value of assets acquired in business combinations.
-As of July 31, 2019, the amount of goodwill on our consolidated balance sheet subject to future impairment testing was \$333.3 million.
+As of July 31, 2020, the amount of goodwill on our consolidated balance sheet subject to future impairment testing was \$343.6 million.

 Pursuant to ASC 350, Intangibles-Goodwill and Other, we are required to annually test goodwill to determine if impairment has occurred, either through a quantitative or qualitative analysis.
 Additionally, interim reviews must be performed whenever events or changes in circumstances indicate that impairment may have occurred.
-If the testing performed indicates that impairment has occurred, we are required to record a non-cash impairment charge for the difference between the carrying value of the goodwill and the implied fair value of the goodwill in the period the determination is made.
-The annual goodwill impairment analysis, which was performed qualitatively in the fourth quarter of fiscal 2019, considered all relevant factors specific to our reporting units, including macroeconomic conditions; industry and market considerations; overall financial performance and relevant entity-specific events.
+If the testing performed indicates that impairment has occurred, we are required to record a non-cash impairment charge in the period the determination is made.
+The annual goodwill impairment analysis, which was performed qualitatively in the fourth quarter of fiscal 2020, considered all relevant factors specific to our reporting units, including macroeconomic conditions; industry and market considerations; overall financial performance; the impact of the COVID-19 pandemic; and relevant entity-specific events.
 Changes in these factors, or changes in actual performance could affect the fair value of goodwill, which may result in an impairment charge.
 For example, deterioration in worldwide economic conditions could affect these assumptions and lead us to determine that goodwill impairment is required.
 We cannot accurately predict the amount or timing of any impairment of assets.
 We considered the above factors noting none involved significant uncertainty.
-In addition, the industry in which we operate improved over the observable period, and our calculated fair value exceeded carrying value for each reporting unit by a substantial amount in our previous quantitative analysis, indicating no material risk as of July 31, 2019, with respect to potential goodwill impairments.
+Our calculated fair value exceeded carrying value for each reporting unit by a substantial amount in our previous quantitative analysis, indicating no material risk as of July 31, 2020, with respect to potential goodwill impairments.
 Should the value of our goodwill become impaired, it could have a material adverse effect on our consolidated results of operations and could result in our incurring net losses in future periods.

-Changes in federal, state and local, or foreign tax laws, changing interpretations of existing tax laws, or adverse determinations by tax authorities could increase our tax burden or otherwise adversely affect our financial condition or results of operations.
+Changes in federal, state and local, or foreign tax laws, changing interpretations of existing tax laws, or adverse determinations by tax authorities could increase our tax burden or otherwise adversely affect our financial condition and results of operations.

-We are subject to taxation at the federal, state, provincial, and local levels in the United States, the United Kingdom, and various other countries and jurisdictions in which we operate, including income taxes, sales taxes, value-added (VAT) taxes, and similar taxes and assessments.
+We are subject to taxation at the federal, state, provincial, and local levels in the U.S., the U.K., and various other countries and jurisdictions in which we operate, including income taxes, sales taxes, value-added ("VAT") taxes, and similar taxes and assessments.
 The laws and regulations related to tax matters are extremely complex and subject to varying interpretations.
 Although we believe our tax positions are reasonable, we are subject to audit by the Internal Revenue Service in the United States, HM Revenue and Customs in the United Kingdom, state tax authorities in the states in which we operate, and other similar tax authorities in international jurisdictions.
-As previously disclosed, we have been subject to challenge by the Georgia Department of Revenue with respect to sales taxes and could face similar audits or challenges from applicable federal, state, or foreign tax authorities in the future.
+We have been subject to audits and challenges from applicable federal, state, or foreign tax authorities in past, and may be subject to similar audits and challenges in the future.
 While we believe we comply with all applicable tax laws, rules, and regulations in the relevant jurisdictions, tax authorities may elect to audit us and determine that we owe additional taxes, which could result in a significant increase in our liabilities for taxes, interest, and penalties in excess of our accrued liabilities.